tmancal74/Policht2021a/README.txt

-Simulation scripts for the manuscript:
+This file contains information about simulations scripts for the manuscript:

 V. R. Policht, ..., 2021

-The following files should be present in current directory:
+The following files should be present in the current directory:

-README.txt
+README.txt  (this file)
 script_Policht2021.py
 script_Policht2021.yaml
 Makefile
 make.bat

+The scripts require Python 3 and the Quantarhei package installed.
+Open the file "script_Policht2021.py" as a text file, and consult it for the installation instructions of Python 3 and the Quantarhei package and for description of its usage.

-Consult the "script_Policht2021.py" on usage and installation instruction, and "script_Policht2021.yaml" for details on the simulation parameters.
+Consult the file "script_Policht2021.yaml" for details on the simulation parameters and options.

-Type on the command line (">" represents the command line prompt)

-> make clean

-to set the directory into its original state.
+All files in this directory contain descriptions of their meaning and usage.

+Last change: January 21, 2021
+Author: Tomas Mancal
+Email: tmancal74@gmail.com